oswaldobapvicjr/performetrics/README.md

 ---

+## Configuration

+**Performetrics** does not only collect useful metrics.
+A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles with a minimum of code.

+### Conversion Modes

+Performetrics provides two different conversion modes that can be applied depending on the user's requirements.

+* **Fast conversion**: uses Java-standard classes to convert durations to different time units.
+Although conversions in this mode are extremely fast, those from finer to coarser granularities truncate, so lose precision.
+For example, converting 999 milliseconds to seconds results in 0 (worst case).

+  To set this mode, call `Performetrics.setDefaultConversionMode(ConversionMode.FAST)`.

+* **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularities.
+For example, converting 999 milliseconds to seconds results in 0.999

+  A precision of 5 decimal places is set by default.
+This property can be changed calling `Performetrics.setScale(int)`.

+---

 ## Architecture

-**Performetrics** does not only collect useful metrics.
-A comprehensive set of features was carefully designed to collect the data you need and display it in different styles with a minimum of code.

-Click on the picture to see a detailed class diagram.
+The following picture represents the main classes and their relationships.
+Click on the image to see a detailed diagram.

 [![High-level classes overview](resources/High-level%20overview%20-%20v2.0-A.svg)](resources/Detailed%20class%20diagram%20-%20v2.0-A.svg)